Key Initiative

 should not be a crime.

-Move Minnesota is currently working with our partners to reintroduce a bill in 2021 that upholds the vision of decriminalization and a transit ambassador program.
+Move Minnesota is currently working with our partners to reintroduce a bill that upholds the vision of decriminalization and a transit ambassador program.

 How can you take action?